Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Discussion

-All algorithms are implemented in Scala, in the same framework.
-Optimizations from the Spark Tuning Guide\footnote{\url{https://spark.apache.org/docs/latest/tuning.html}} were used equally to implement the algorithms such as arrays of objects (tuples) and primitives (integers).
-Each algorithm was executed using the same procedure on the same machine with exclusive access during the experiments.
-Hence, the experiments for each of the algorithms were performed in the same environment.
+\textit{\textbf{Generalization and Threats to Validity}.} We use synthetic and real-world graphs, which is important to analyze the practical application of an algorithm~\cite{DBLP:conf/cikm/BlumeRS20,DBLP:conf/sigmod/LuoFHBW13}.
+Two GSMs were used for evaluation of our hash-based \BRS algorithm.
+The GSM of Schätzle \etal computes a forward $k$-bisimulation, based on edge labels (Definition~\ref{def:edge-labeled-fw-bisimulation}).
+The GSM of Kaushik \etal computes a backward $k$-bisimulation based on vertex labels (Definition~\ref{def:vertex-labeled-bw-bisimulation}).
+Hence, the two GSMs consider different structural features for determining vertex equivalence.
+Regardless, for both GSMs, the \BRS algorithm scales linearly with the number of bisimulation iterations and the input graph's size and computes the aggregated $k=1,\dots,10$-bisimulations the fastest on every dataset.

-Each experimental configuration was run six times, to account for possible side effects from the hardware caching data and other machine properties.
-The first run is discarded in the evaluations to address these potential side effects, leaving the reported averages over five independent measurements.
+All algorithms are implemented in Scala, in the same framework. \extended{Optimizations from the Spark Tuning Guide~\cite{tuning-spark} were used equally to implement the algorithms such as arrays of objects (tuples) and primitives (integers). } Each algorithm was executed using the same procedure on the same machine with exclusive access during the experiments. \extended{Hence, the experiments for each of the algorithms were performed in the same environment. } Each experimental configuration was run six times\extended{, to account for possible side effects from the hardware caching data and other machine properties}.
+The first run is discarded in the evaluations to address\extended{ potential} side effects\extended{, leaving the reported averages over five independent measurements}.